danielfm/archlinux-workstation/README.md

 - `base`, for setting up the base system
 - `i3`, for setting up [i3 window manager](https://i3wm.org/) and other
   software I use in the desktop environment
-- `dev`, for setting up text editors and other software I used for my current software engineering job
+- `dev`, for setting up text editors and other software I use for my current software engineering job
 - `audio`, for setting up the software I use for audio recording, which is my current hobby :)